dwebprotocol/ddatabasex-client/README.md

 dHub also includes a simple replication function for `RemoteDDatabases` that does two things:
 1. It first configures the network (`client.network.configure(base, { announce: true, lookup: true })`)
-2. Then it does a `basestorevault.update({ ifAvailable: true })` to try to fetch the latest length from the network.
+2. Then it does a `basestore.update({ ifAvailable: true })` to try to fetch the latest length from the network.

 This saves a bit of time when swarming a `RemoteDDatabase`.